radius-project/design-notes/README.md

 Design notes are used for evaluating the design of **planned** changes and additions to Radius.
 Do not use this repository for feature requests - please create an issue on the [main Radius repository](https://github.com/radius-project) instead.
 We create documents in this repo to describe **why** and **how** to accomplish something once we have agreement that it is appropriate for the project.

 Minor changes such as documentation updates or small bug fixes may be reviewed and implemented directly via a GitHub issue.
 For larger changes, such as new feature design, a design note pull-request and review is required.
 These must get consensus from Radius maintainers and the community.
-A product specification following the [product spec template](./template/YYYY-MM-product-spec.md) should precede the [design note template](./template/YYYY-MM-design-template.md).
+A product specification following the [feature spec template](./template/YYYY-MM-feature-spec.md) should precede the [design note template](./template/YYYY-MM-design-template.md).

 For more information on how to contribute to Radius visit [CONTRIBUTING.md](https://github.com/radius-project/radius/blob/main/CONTRIBUTING.md).